jeannemagpantay/esm-app/README.md

 Due to the pandemic, this undergraduate thesis project was unfortunately put into halt, leaving the mobile application at development stage.
 For questions, please contact the author.

 # Technology
 This mobile app was created using Android Studio and Java.
 It also made use of Retrofit for the API.
+For other dependencies, please check build.gradle file.
 Download the APK at https://bit.ly/esm-app-apk.

 # Author